 Unit Economics and Scalability

 Understanding startup scalability begins with a deep dive into unit economics, the financial metrics that reveal how much value a business generates per customer.
-Metrics like Customer Acquisition Cost (CAC) and Lifetime Value (LTV) are at the heart of this analysis, offering a clear picture of whether a startup can grow profitably.
+Metrics like Customer Acquisition Cost (CAC), Lifetime Value (LTV), payback period, and contribution margin play a pivotal role in scalability evaluation.
+These indicators reveal whether the business can sustain profitability as it grows.

 Why CAC and LTV Matter